The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: Additional Experimental Setup Details

 In the experiments, all methods are implemented based on PPO with same model architecture.
 The Minigrid and Crafter environments use the same training hyperparameters as the Achievement Distillation paper \citep{moon2023ad}.
 For Montezuma's Revenge, we found that the performance of the agent was sensitive to the gamma and GAE lambda parameters.
 To improve the performance of agents in Montezuma's Revenge, we took two additional steps: (1) normalizing the observation inputs when computing the rewards, and (2) not normalizing the advantage during the GAE calculation.
-The hyperparameters are shown in the following tables.
+The hyperparameters are shown in Table~\ref{tab:ppo_model_parameter}, Table~\ref{tab:crafter_minigrid_rl_parameter} and Table~\ref{tab:monte_rl_params}.